statusunknown418/statusunknown418/README.md

 - 🌱 I’m currently learning and using MongoDB with Mongoose, ExpressJS and GraphQL with Apollo client on new projects.

 # Me
-- I'm a Biomedical engineering, but I've been very interested in programming since some time ago, so I decided to start a Front
-End Developer career, and now I'm onto a Fullstack career path for what I feel very passionate about.
+- I'm a Biomedical engineer, but I've been very interested in programming since some time ago, so I decided to start a Front End Developer career, and now I'm onto a Fullstack career path for what I feel very passionate about.

 # Contact me